the-au-forml-lab/plgroup/readme.md

 Manually run the
 [set paper](https://github.com/the-au-forml-lab/plgroup/actions/workflows/set.yaml)
 workflow with the desired paper's DOI as input.
-If the DOI does not correspond to any paper in the data set, information about the paper will be retrieved from the internet and added to the dataset.
+If the DOI does not correspond to any paper in the dataset, information about the paper will be retrieved from the internet and added to the dataset.